Pru (album): Singles

 Released as the lead single from Pru, "Candles" was sent to rhythmic radio stations in the United States during the first week of September.
 Lott said the song was chosen as Pru's debut single as he felt that its allusions to the Miracles' song would appeal to listeners of all ages.
 It was further promoted by its inclusion on a back-to-school CD sampler from retailer Delia's.
 Director Dave Meyers shot the accompanying music video, which was released on November 25, 2000.
 The video premiered on MTV in February 2001, following roughly two months of rotation on BET.
 "Candles" reached number 68 on the Hot R&B/Hip-Hop Songs Billboard chart where it spent fourteen weeks, and peaked at number 65 on the R&B/Hip-Hop Airplay Billboard chart where it spent ten weeks.
-For both chart appearances, Billboard credited the song as appearing on The Sound of Style: Capital Records Fall 2000 Collection.
+For both chart appearances, Billboard credited the song as appearing on The Sound of Style: Capitol Records Fall 2000 Collection.
 Critical response to "Candles" was positive.
 David Dickinson, a music director at WHUR-FM, felt the single would be appropriate for radio and praised its production and Pru's voice.
 A writer from Billboard magazine complimented the lyrics and Pru's vocal performance, contrasting the artist's "cool, literate sensibility [against] the blatant sexual overtones" from other contemporary R&B female singers, but expressed doubt that hip-hop and mainstream R&B stations would play the song, seeing it as better suited for adult R&B radio.

 "Aaroma" was released as the album's second single under the modified title "Aaroma (of a Man)".
 A writer from Billboard magazine compared its lyrics positively to those in Toni Braxton's "Un-Break My Heart" (1996).
 Another reviewer from the same publication singled out the track as one of the best from the album.
 According to a Billboard article published on June 16, 2001, dance and R&B remixes of the song were commissioned from Hani al-Badir and Carlos "Six July" Broady, respectively; the remixes were scheduled to be added to a re-release of the album.
 A music video for the single was filmed in June 2001.
 The song was also featured on the EMI-released album Celebrating Black Music Sampler 2001.
 Along with the two singles "Candles" and "Aaroma (of a Man)", the record was promoted as featuring "Smooth Operator" and "183 Miles".